 The Water Authority's performance in this measure has been within the median range for the past three fiscal years for average residential water service, and above the median range for the past three fiscal years for average residential sewer service.
 The Water Authority completed a comprehensive water and wastewater rate study in FY05 which had not been conducted since the early 1990s.
 The Water Authority adopted a policy objective for FY08 to update that rate study in order to include wholesale water rates.
 Another reason to update the rate study is to include a cost of services model for master planned communities so that these new large developments pay 100% of the cost for building master planned facilities.
 In FY11, the water and sewer rate structures were evaluated to ensure equity within the structures.
 The 2010 rate structure evaluation included incorporating former New Mexico Utilities into the Water Authority rate structure.
 The FY12 rate ordinance also added a 200% tier to the extra use surcharge to promote conservation and increased the Low Use Water Discount from 20% to 30%.
-A 5% rate increase was implemented in FY12, FY14 and FY15; another 5% rate increase is planned for FY16.
+A 5% rate revenue increase was implemented in FY12, FY14, FY15 and FY16; another 5% rate increase is planned for FY18.
 The FY14 rate ordinance update also increased the Low Use Water Discount from 30% to 50%.
 The FY15 rate adjustment was on exclusively on the fixed rate in order to meet infrastructure renewal needs.
+The Water Authority completed a rate evaluation in FY15 for the FY16 rate structure.
+The rate structure refined the 50% Low Use Water Discount, continue to promote conservation, and achieve rate stability and revenue sufficiency by moving more revenue recovery from the base charge than in previous years.

 Even with the adopted and planned rate increases, the Water Authority anticipates that it will still be above the median range over the next five years.
-Another rate study will be conducted in FY15 in preparation of the FY16 rate increase.
+Another rate study will be conducted in FY17 in preparation of the FY18 rate increase.